Stamplay/docs/source/includes/object.md

 ## Permissions

-In permissions at an Object level, you define who can perform operations on your data.
+With permissions at an Object level, you define who can perform operations on your data.
 You can do that by choosing a preset or creating your own permission model.

 ![Permissions Overview](/images/object-permissions-overview.png)